 If you’ve reviewed Your Health Insurance Decision Guide and decided SHIP is not for you, you may be able to waive coverage.
-However, international students may only waive coverage if they are enrolled under a US-based plan that meets the comparable coverage requirements.
+However, international students may only waive coverage if they are enrolled in a plan underwritten in the US that meets the comparable coverage requirements.

 Am I Eligible to Waive SHIP Coverage?

 If you have other coverage available, such as through a parent’s plan, you may be eligible to waive SHIP coverage.
 If you do so by the deadline, you will not be charged the SHIP premium.

 To be eligible to waive SHIP coverage, you must:

 - Be enrolled in a plan underwritten in the US that meets the comparable coverage requirements.
 Use the checklist below to determine comparability.

 Please see the Changing Your Automatic SHIP Enrollment section for more detailed instructions for waiving SHIP.